 Cruiser Olympia served as Admiral Dewey's flagship at the Battle of Manila Bay, which marked the U.S.'s emergence as a world naval power.
 Cruiser Olympia's last official naval mission was to carry the body of the Unknown Soldier from France to the United States in 1921.
 In addition to being a National Historic Landmark, Cruiser Olympia is also a National Historic Mechanical Engineering Landmark, on the National Register of Historic Places, and part of the Save America's Treasures program.

 Along with the Cruiser Olympia and Submarine Becuna, the Seaport Museum also maintains a vast collection of historical artifacts and records relating to both vessels.
 The Cruiser Olympia Collection has been inventoried and a collections guide can be found on the Online Resources page of the website.

-For more information about either historic ships' collection, please contact the Archives & Library.
-If you are interested in donating historical artifacts and records to the collections, please contact the Seaport Museum's Collection Manager.
+For more information about either historic ships' collection, please contact the J. Welles Henderson Archives and Library.
+If you are interested in donating historical artifacts and records to the collections, please contact the Seaport Museum's Chief Curator.

 Spanish American War

 On May 1, 1898, in an eight-hour battle, Cruiser Olympia devastated the Spanish fleet at the Battle of Manila Bay in the Philippines.
 This was not only the first victory of the Spanish-American War, but the Cruiser Olympia's efforts helped catapult the United States into the role of superpower and won fame for her most famous officer, Commodore George Dewey.
 It was from Cruiser Olympia's recently restored bridge that Dewey delivered his famous order, "You may fire when you are ready, Gridley."